-- Not including non-infrastructure assets such as information, communication and technology assets, fleet, plant and equipment. - The current life left in our assets based on a - Using Asset Genetics to Unlock Hidden Capital -McKinsey Global Infrastructure Initiative - LGPMC, 2009, Framework 2 Asset Planning and Management, p 4.
+- Not including non-infrastructure assets such as information, communication and technology assets, fleet, plant and equipment - 2 The current life left in our assets based on a condition based assessment approach - 3 Using Asset Genetics to Unlock Hidden Capital -McKinsey Global Infrastructure Initiative - 4 LGPMC, 2009, Framework 2 Asset Planning and Management, p 4 management systems.
+It is anticipated that the majority of this investment will be staff time and centred on the activities of the Engineering Services Manager.